palani-johnson/game-of-life/README.md

 The next issue I came accros was an I/O bottleneck.
 Initialy I was writing the bytes one at a time and periodicly flusing.
 This, of course, was exceptionaly slow.
 I eventualy found that writing the bytes to an intermediate video buffer and then using `fwrite` to write them all at once was much faster and completly overcame the I/O bottleneck.

+Below are some of the timing plots for this implementation.
+All the timing studies that are contained here were run on my laptop with an 8 core, 16 thread Intel i7-10875H 2.300GH cpu and a NVIDIA Quadro RTX 5000 Mobile gpu.

 ### Shared memory approach with OpenMP: `omp_game.c`